tinygo-org/tinygo/README.md

 The goal is to reduce code size (and increase performance) by performing all kinds of whole-program analysis passes.
 The official Go compiler does not do a whole lot of analysis (except for escape analysis) because it needs to be fast.
 Embedded programs are necessarily smaller, so analysis becomes practical.
-And I think especially program size can be reduced by a large margin when actually trying to optimize for it.
+Program size can be reduced by a large margin when actually trying to optimize for it.

 Implemented compiler passes: